“Self-criticism is an art not many are qualified to practice”

 When I was a child I was living, in what I now regard as, a total chaos.
 There were arguments, compulsions and numerous other factors in my life that I could not affect, control or cope with on my own.
 There has not been a day since that I have not wished I could have but I have to accept that I did not have the cognitive capacities at the time and, even if I did, I cannot control or change anyone but myself.

 As a result of this, I created a highly self-critical approach towards myself.
 By being self-critical, I was able to gain what little control I could in my life and I was able to monitor and modify my own behaviours in a way that kept me out of trouble or kept me away from the most chaotic moments.
-As negative and damaging that self-criticism can be, and has been for me many a time, in that part of my life it was a supportive mechanism which helped me to survive and progress through life.
+As negative and damaging that self-criticism can be, and has been for me many a time, in that part of my life it was a support mechanism which helped me to survive and progress through life.
 It was a critical part of my own behaviour…, of my own approach to life.

 So, to have someone tell me that “I’m just making things worse for myself” has been both hurtful and confusing to me.
 It has often made me feel incredibly shameful and guilty.
 I mean… I have never wanted to do the wrong things in life… I have never wanted to make things worse for myself… and because self-criticism is not something you can just “snap out of” those comments triggered me to be even more critical towards myself.